World, meet your new favorite potato kugel.

 1. Preheat oven to 500 F/260 C.

-2. Heat 1 Tbsp oil in a nonstick skillet and saute diced onion until soft and golden.
+2. Heat 1 Tbsp oil in a nonstick skillet and saute diced onion over low heat until soft and golden.
 I let it saute the entire time I prepare the potatoes, to let it brown as much as possible.

-4. With the same blade in the processor, shred the quartered onion.
+4. Now shred the quartered onion in the processor.
 Pour it (along with its juices) into the bowl with the squeezed, shredded potatoes.

 6. Pour the remaining ¼ cup oil into a 9×13 baking pan and heat it in the oven for 10 minutes (this can be done while the oven preheats).
 Remove the pan from the oven and spoon the kugel batter into it.
 You’ll hear it sizzle as it touches the hot oil.

-7. Smoothing out the top for even cooking.
+7. Smooth out the top for even cooking.
 Bake for 20 minutes, then reduce the heat to 400 F/200 C and bake for another 40-45 minutes.
 Serve hot.

 Update: This recipe previously called for heating the 9×13 dish in the oven for 3 minutes before adding the kugel to it.
 Through trial and error, I’ve found that 10 minutes does the job much better.
 I’ve adjusted the recipe directions accordingly.